bahadasx/ddl-data-prep/data-preparation.md

 ## Our Sample Dataset

 The sample dataset I will be using in this post comes from [OSHA](https://www.osha.gov) (Occupational Safety and Health Administration) and can be obtained from the Department of Labor [Data Enforcement website](http://enforcedata.dol.gov/views/data_summary.php).
 It is a CSV file containing records of safety inspections performed by OSHA inspectors at various times.
 When inspectors are conducting these safety inspections, they are manually entering all information, which leads to many errors and inconsistencies.
 Some of the issues with this dataset include:
-* no unique identifier for business
+* No unique identifier for business
-* non-standardized entry of business names
+* Non-standardized entry of business names
 * Random punctuation
 * Spelling errors
 * Errors with addresses
-* Unwanted characters?
+* Unwanted characters

 These inspection records contain important information about the safety and health of the establishments and businesses all around us, including ones that we frequent on a daily basis.
 As you can imagine, being able to get accurate statistics on health and safety violations is very important in determining how compliant a particular business is.
 In order to gather complete and accurate statistics about these inspections and the number of related violations, we must apply entity resolution.
 This will allow us to get to the goal of grouping records that refer to the same entity and represent them with a master identifier.